oslokommune/okctl-upgrade/gists/helm-component-extraction/aws-loadbalancer-controller/README.md

 1. Edit the Makefile and set the variable(s) listed in the user input section
 2. Run `make values` to generate the values.yaml file
-3. Run `make install` to install the autoscaler
+3. Run `make install` to install the component

 ## FAQ